codewithhoney24/robo-ai-book/backend/research.md

-# Research Findings: Better-Auth Implementation
+# Research Findings: Backend API for Physical AI Textbook Platform

 ## Identified Unknowns and Resolutions

-### 1. How will the personalization engine access user background data?
+### 1. How will the personalization engine work without user authentication?

-**Decision**: The personalization engine will access user background data through the session data provided by Better-Auth.
+**Decision**: The personalization engine will accept user preferences as parameters in API requests or through frontend configuration.

-**Rationale**: Better-Auth can be configured to include custom fields in the session data.
-Since the personalization needs to happen on the frontend for the Docusaurus site, the user's background information will be made available through the authentication context.
+**Rationale**: Without authentication, personalization can still be achieved by allowing users to specify their preferences when making requests or by tracking preferences in client-side storage.

 **Implementation**:
-- Configure Better-Auth to include `softwareBackground` and `hardwareBackground` in session data
-- The frontend can access this data through the authentication context
+- Add user preference parameters to personalization API endpoints
-- Use this data to conditionally render content based on user background
+- Allow frontend to pass user background information (software experience, hardware availability) with requests
+- Implement default personalization for anonymous users

 **Alternatives considered**:
-- Direct API call to fetch user profile on each page load (rejected: too many requests, slower)
-- Store in local storage after login (rejected: security concerns, data might get stale)
+- Storing preferences in local storage (implemented: as fallback)
+- Cookie-based preferences (rejected: privacy concerns)

-### 2. What specific data validation rules apply to the background fields?
+### 2. What specific data validation rules apply to the personalization parameters?

-**Decision**: Background fields will use strict validation with predefined enum values.
+**Decision**: Personalization parameters will use strict validation with predefined enum values.

-**Rationale**: The feature spec already defines specific values for both software and hardware backgrounds.
-Using these predefined values ensures consistency and makes personalization rules easier to implement.
+**Rationale**: Using predefined values ensures consistency and makes personalization rules easier to implement and maintain.

 **Implementation**:
 - `softwareBackground`: Must be one of ["beginner", "python_intermediate", "ros2_developer", "ai_robotics_expert"]
 - `hardwareBackground`: Must be one of ["no_gpu", "rtx_laptop", "rtx_workstation", "jetson_kit", "cloud"]
-- Frontend will show dropdowns with these values only
 - Backend will validate and reject any other values
+- Default to "beginner" and "no_gpu" if not specified

 **Alternatives considered**:
 - Free text field with validation (rejected: would make personalization difficult)
 - Numeric scale (rejected: doesn't capture the required specific categories)

-### 3. What are the performance requirements for auth operations?
+### 3. What are the performance requirements for RAG operations?

-**Decision**: Auth operations must complete within 500ms (p95 percentile) with support for 1000 concurrent users.
+**Decision**: RAG operations must complete within 2000ms (p95 percentile) with support for 1000 concurrent users.

-**Rationale**: This requirement is consistent with the success criteria from the feature spec which states "System supports at least 1,000 concurrent users without authentication performance degradation".
-The 500ms threshold matches the gates evaluation in the implementation plan.
+**Rationale**: This requirement ensures a responsive user experience while handling the complexity of RAG operations.
+The 2s threshold accounts for API latency and processing time.

 **Implementation**:
-- Use Neon Postgres connection pooling
+- Use connection pooling for database operations
-- Implement caching for frequently accessed user data
+- Implement caching for frequently accessed content
-- Optimize database queries
+- Optimize embedding generation and retrieval
-- Consider CDN for static auth assets if needed
 - Monitor performance metrics during testing

 **Alternatives considered**:
-- Higher performance threshold (rejected: not necessary for auth system)
+- Higher performance threshold (rejected: too slow for good UX)
-- Different concurrent user count (rejected: 1000 based on spec requirement)
+- Different concurrent user count (rejected: 1000 based on scalability requirements)

 ## Additional Research Findings

-### Better-Auth Custom Fields Implementation
+### RAG Implementation Approach

-**Decision**: Use Better-Auth's user schema extension feature to add custom fields.

-**Rationale**: Better-Auth provides a clean way to extend user schema with custom fields through its configuration system.
+**Decision**: Use Cohere embeddings with Qdrant vector store for efficient content retrieval.

+**Rationale**: This combination provides good performance and accuracy for retrieving relevant textbook content based on user queries.

 **Implementation**:
-- Use `user.modelConfig` to define additional fields
+- Use Cohere to generate embeddings for textbook content
-- Set `required: true` for background fields
-- Define appropriate data types
+- Store embeddings in Qdrant vector store
+- Implement similarity search for context retrieval

 ### Security Considerations

-**Decision**: Implement bcrypt password hashing, HTTP-only cookies, and rate limiting as specified in the feature requirements.
+**Decision**: Implement API key validation, rate limiting, and input validation as specified in the feature requirements.

-**Rationale**: These are standard security practices for authentication systems.
+**Rationale**: These are standard security practices for API services that help protect against abuse and ensure data integrity.

 **Implementation**:
-- Use Better-Auth's built-in bcrypt hashing (10 rounds)
-- Configure HTTP-only cookies for session management
+- Validate API keys for protected endpoints
-- Implement rate limiting at the API level (5 signups, 10 logins per hour per IP)
+- Implement rate limiting for all endpoints
+- Use Pydantic models for input validation